Bolton and Preston Railway: Construction

-The Bolton & Preston Railway Bill obtained the Royal Assent in summer of 1837.
+The Bolton and Preston Railway Act 1837 (7 Will.
+4 & 1 Vict. c. cxxi) obtained royal assent in summer of 1837.
 The B&PR was authorised to acquire the plateway, maintain it and keep it open.
 Parliament noted that the North Union Railway was under construction and that north of Chorley the B&PR would follow a closely parallel route.
 To protect the NUR, the B&PR was not permitted to construct this section until three years had elapsed.
 Capital was to be £380,000.